On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

+With this structural property at hand, we can show a union-extension for CQs in which every free-path is union guarded and isolated.

-\begin{toappendix} \begin{lemma} Let $Q=Q_1\cup\ldots\cup Q_n$ be a UCQ of body-isomorphic acyclic CQs.
-If every free-path in $Q_1$ is union guarded and isolated, then $Q_1$ is union-free-connex with respect to $Q$. \end{lemma}
+\begin{theorem} Let $Q=Q_1\cup\ldots\cup Q_n$ be a union of body-isomorphic acyclic CQs.
+If every free-path in $Q$ is union guarded and isolated, then $\pEnum{Q}\in\DelayClin$. \end{theorem} \begin{proof} Let $Q_1\in Q$.
+We use the fact that every free-path in $Q_1$ is union guarded and isolated to show that $Q_1$ is union-free-connex with respect to $Q$.
+Since this is true for every CQ in the union, $Q$ is free-connex, and according to Theorem~\ref{thm:positive}, $\pEnum{Q}\in\DelayClin$.

-\begin{proof} We show how to eliminate a free-path in $Q_1$ by adding provided virtual atoms.
+We show how to eliminate a free-path in $Q_1$ by adding virtual atoms.
 This process can be applied repeatedly to treat all free-paths in $Q_1$.
 Let $P=(z_0,\ldots,z_{k+1})$ be a free-path in $Q_1$, and consider a join-tree $T_P$ given by Lemma~\ref{lemma:guardedandisolated}.
 We extend every CQ $Q_j$ in $Q$ to a union extension $Q_j^+$ as follows: For every $v\in T_P$, add the atom $R_v(\vec{v})$ to $\atoms(Q)$, where $R_v$ is a fresh relational symbol.
-In Claim~\ref{claim:unionextension} we show that these variables sets are provided, so this is indeed a valid union extension.
+In Claim~\ref{claim:unionextension} we show that these variables sets are supplied, so this is indeed a valid union extension.
 In Claim~\ref{claim:famousclaim4} we show that extension eliminates $P$ without introducing new free-paths.
 As the proof of Claim~\ref{claim:unionextension} uses a bottom-up induction on $T_P$, we will need to use Claim~\ref{claim:acyclicprovided} regarding the subtrees of $T_P$.
 We use the same notation as in the proof of Lemma~\ref{lemma:guardedandisolated}: For every vertex $v\in V(T_P)$, we denote by $T_P(v)$ the subtree of $T_P$ rooted in $v$.
+Note that $V(T_P(v))$ is a subset of $\calU'$.

 \begin{claim} Let $v\in V(T_P)$.
 There exists an ext-$\var(T_P(v))$-connex tree $T'$ for the hypergraph $\calH'=(\var(Q),E(\calH(Q))\cup V(T_P(v)))$. \end{claim} \begin{proof}[Proof of the Claim]

 Let $v=(z_a,z_b,z_c)$.
 By construction of $T_P$, we have that $\var(T_P(v))=\{z_a,z_{a+1},\ldots,z_c\}$.
 Denote by $R$ the subpath $(z_a,z_{a+1},\ldots,z_c)$ of $P$.
 It is possible to show that since $P$ is a chordless path, for every subpath of $P$, we have that $Q$ is $\var(R)$-connex.
 Let $T$ be an ext-$\var(R)$-connex tree for $\calH(Q)$, and let $T_R\subseteq T$ be a connected subtree of $T$ with $\var(T_R)=\var(R)$.
 We construct a new tree $T'$ by first removing the edges among vertices of $T_R$, adding the tree $T_P(v)$ and then reconnecting the vertices of $T_R$ to $T_P(v)$ as fellows: Let $u\in V(T_R)$.
 Since $R$ is a chordless path, we have that $u=\{z_s\}$ for some $a\leq s\leq c$ or $u=\{z_{s},z_{s+1}\}$ for some $a\leq s\leq c-1$.
 Thus there exists some vertex $w\in T_P(v)$ with $u\subseteq w$.
 Chose some arbitrary $w\in T_P(v)$ with this property and add an edge $(u,w)$.